 This page covers organizing campaigns for U.S. carbon taxing at the state level, with sections on Washington State, Oregon, New York, Massachusetts, Rhode Island and Vermont.

-With a national carbon tax blocked by the denialist Republican majority in Congress — and, soon, in the White House — some advocates are heeding Justice Brandeis’s advice and are organizing at the state level.
+With a national carbon tax blocked by the denialist Republican majority in Congress and a carbon-besotted White House, a growing number of climate advocates are heeding Justice Brandeis’s advice and are organizing at the state level.
 “Retail” politics, it is thought, might assuage concerns over outside-the-box ideas like carbon taxing, perhaps as occurred in the successful push for marriage equality (the right to same-sex marriage) which began and spread as state-level campaigns.

 Moreover, progressive and popular options for distributing carbon tax revenues can be made more tangible at the state level than the federal.
 This point was underscored by a Jan.
 2015 study by the Institute for Taxation and Economic Policy ranking the 50 states on their tax incidence that established that states are more regressive taxers than the federal government.
 In particular, sales taxes could be swapped out for carbon taxes, as advocates in Washington State proposed in their I-732 ballot initiative in 2016 (full discussion further below).

 Not all states are riven by ideological resistance.
-While America’s geographical diversity can impede national unity, it has left some states less swayed by fossil fuel interests and anti-environmentalism.
+While America’s geographical diversity can impede national unity, it has left some states less beholden to fossil fuel interests.
 Naturally, advocates are focusing on those states.
 (In March 2016, Resources for the Future posted two superb summaries of proposals in six states to adopt carbon taxes; the first focused on the tax rates (see graphic below), while the second addressed revenue treatment and household “incidence.”)

 States have also pushed the envelope on issues like minimum wage and fuel-efficiency standards, moving the national discussion as they did so.
 In a 2016 op-ed in the New York Times, Georgetown University law professor David Cole ascribed the National Rifle Association’s success at strangling national gun-control regulations to a decades-long campaign that changed state constitutions and laws to protect the right to possess and carry guns.
 Less far afield is the fact that gasoline taxes first took root in a handful of Western states to fund road construction, before spreading to the rest of the country.
 State carbon taxes could, it is hoped, create a similar template leading eventually to federal enactment.